cs4241-21a/a3-persistence/README.md

 updates to the GitHub repository that I linked to it.
 Some slight cons however is that the logging capabilities seemed to be lacking slightly, and it was less convenient trying to run commands directly on the VM that it was using.

+- Almost Hit 100 for all Lighthouse Tests: Was unable to achieve a complete 100 for performance due to load times being too long.
+Due to the way my page is populated dynamically upon loading, it takes too long to process for lighthouse.

 ### Design Achievements

+- **The CRAP Principles**:

+  - *Contrast*: My app implemented contrast by adding brighter colors to the various buttons.
+The purpose of this was to explain different functionality across buttons.
+    For example, on the landing page I provided contrast on the GitHub login button so that it was clearly separate from the heading of the page.
+On the agenda editor, I added contrast on the "New Homework" and "Delete" buttons.
+By doing this, and giving them bright and different colors, it becomes clearer to the user that these buttons are for a specific purpose.
+With the delete button having an orange shade, it is also clearer that this button may have more negative side-effects, such as removing the actual homework assignment from the agenda.

+  - *Repetition*:

+  - **: